rexgarland/Entangle/README.md

 Another attempt at writing [Tangle.js](http://worrydream.com/Tangle/) documents in markdown.

-The main objective here was to keep the "explanation" part as readable as possible, without loosing the power of javascript.
+The main objective here was to keep the "explanation" part as readable as possible, without losing the power of javascript.

 ## Install